How to preorder the iPhone 8 and iPhone 8 Plus

 iPhone 8: How to preorder

-Likewise, if history tells us anything, the new iPhones will ship Sept.
-22, and iOS 11 will become available September 19.
+The new iPhone 8 and 8 Plus will ship Sept.
+22, and iOS 11 will become available Sept.
+19.

 Apple